 Ventricular septal defect (VSD): This is a hole in the heart wall (septum) that separates the 2 ventricles.
 The hole is usually large and allows oxygen-poor blood in the right ventricle to pass through, mixing with oxygen-rich blood in the left ventricle.
 This poorly oxygenated blood is then pumped out of the left ventricle to the rest of the body.
 The body gets some oxygen, but not all that it needs.
 This lack of oxygen in the blood causes cyanosis.

-Pulmonary valve stenosis (PS): The major issue with tetralogy of Fallot is the degree of pulmonary valve stenosis, since VSD is always present.
-If the stenosis is mild, minimal cyanosis occurs, since blood still mostly travels to the lungs.
+Pulmonary valve stenosis (PS): The major issue with tetralogy of Fallot is the severity of pulmonary valve stenosis, since VSD is always present.
+If the stenosis is mild, minimal cyanosis occurs, since the oxygen-poor blood from the right ventricle can pass through the pulmonic valve to the lungs and less of it passes through the VSD.
 However, if the PS is moderate to severe, a smaller amount of blood reaches the lungs, since most is shunted right-to-left through the VSD.